 1. The VAL client provides a new application requirement to the NSCM client, indicating a new service profile for the VAL application.
 This may be in the form of a change at the application QoS requirements, service operation change, or other application-related parameters.

 2. The NSCM client sends a network slice adaptation trigger to the NSCM server for the VAL application.
-This trigger may be in the form of exact requested network slice (and optionally DNN) for all the VAL UEs of the VAL application; or indication that the VAL application needs to be remapped to a different network slice (and optionally DNN).
+This trigger may be in the form of exact requested network slice (and optionally DNN) for the VAL UE of the VAL application; or indication that the VAL application needs to be remapped to a different network slice (and optionally DNN).

+NOTE 1：How the requested network slice is known by the NSCM client is out of scope of this release.

 3. The NSCM server processes the request and triggers the network slice configuration per VAL UE within the VAL Application.

+NOTE 2：Whether and how the NSCM server triggers the network slice configuration for all the VAL UEs within the VAL Application is out of scope of this release.

 4. The NSCM server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
 In particular, NSCM server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
 This guidance may update the route selection parameters to indicate different sets of PDU Session information (DNN, S-NSSAI) that can be associated with applications matching the application traffic.

-NOTE: NSCM server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping
+NOTE 3: NSCM server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping